heyad/AI-Journey/stages/stage02.md

 - **Mathematics for Machine Learning** – linear algebra, calculus, and probability explained clearly.
   📌 https://mml-book.github.io/

-- **[Introduction to Statistical Learning](https://www.statlearning.com/)** - Excellent book with coverage of key concepts in ML and Stats and python coding
+- **[Introduction to Statistical Learning](https://www.statlearning.com/)** - Excellent book with coverage of key concepts in ML and Stats and python coding, and also a corresponding set of [Video Lectures](https://www.youtube.com/playlist?list=PLoROMvodv4rNHU1-iPeDRH-J0cL-CrIda)

 - **[Think Bayes 2e](https://greenteapress.com/wp/think-bayes/)** - an introduction to Bayesian statistics using computational methods.